Cassie Lee (gymnast): Early life

-Junior
+Junior gymnastics career

-2018

-Lee competed at Elite Canada in the novice division; she finished 25th.
-She next competed at the Canadian Championships where she finished 16th.
+Lee competed at Elite Canada in the novice division in 2018; she finished 25th.
+She next competed at the 2018 Canadian Championships where she finished 16th.

-2019

-Lee made her international debut at the International Gymnix challenge cup.
+Lee made her international debut at the 2019 International Gymnix challenge cup.
 She finished 11th in the all-around.
 At the Canadian Championships Lee finished fourth in the all-around but third on uneven bars and floor exercise.
 Lee was selected to represent Canada at the inaugural junior World Championships alongside Clara Raposo and Okeri Katjivari.
 As a team they finished 12th and individually Lee finished 22nd in the all-around.